The Turning Point (1983 film): Plot

-After four months of solitary confinement he is transferred to a new prison cell he is sharing with Polish criminals.
+After four months of solitary confinement he is transferred to a new prison cell that he shares with Polish criminals.
 As a German he is subject to their hatred and is regularly harassed.
 He is also assigned the most dangerous works, having to remove stones from bombed houses in Warsaw.
 During one of his assignment he saves a child, but breaks his arm.
 He is transferred to a hospital where he learns that he is charged with murder.

 After his hospital stay he is transferred to a new prison, where he has to share a cell with German prisoners of war.
 The German prisoners maintain strict military order according to their former ranks.
 They are led by General Eisensteck (Fred Düren) and Major Lundenbroich (Klaus Piontek) who still cling to fascist ideals.
 Little by little Niebuhr gets to know his fellow prisoners.
 Although everyone is maintaining his innocence, Niebuhr slowly realizes that they are murderers and war criminals.
 He begins to distance himself from his fellow prisoners and realizes his guilt as an ordinary German soldier.
 While his cell mates are one by one executed, the Polish authorities ultimately believe Niebuhr and release him.